Updated: Feb 21, 2022

 There are often transportation restrictions on the shipment of larger quantities.
 (This restriction does not apply to personal carry-on batteries.)

 Li-ion batteries come mostly as pre-installed batteries on portable inverters, inverters built for marine applications, yachts, traffic lights and security systems.
 Luminous Regalia 900 comes with a pres-installed Li-ion battery.
 Most portable inverters make use of Li-ion batteries.
 (Read about portable inverters here.)
 USA battery makers, Trojan makes a range of LIB, Trillium.
 Indian battery makers and the makers of Microtek Inverters, Okaya also has an wide range of LIB.
 Victron also offers a range of li-ion batteries.
-The famed Tesla Powerwall are li-ion batteries.
+The iconic Tesla Powerwall are li-ion batteries.
 The MTN Lumos incorporates a li-ion battery.

 While lead-acid batteries are far cheaper and still very far from being obsolete, mostly due to the cheap cost of production, Li-ion batteries are growing very fast in popularity.
 Due to LIB's rising popularity and its advantages over lead acid batteries, the general industry perception is that lead-acid battery technology is outdated.
 Li-ion batteries may very well be the battery technology for power storage systems of the near future.